oehrlis/oci-sec-ws/lab/ex01/1x01-Exercise.md

 #### Change Compute Instance Boot Volume with a Master Encrytion Key

-Compute -> Instances -> Webserver 01 (as example: ci-fra-lab-ocisecws-00-webserver01).
+Go to Compute -> Instances -> Webserver 01 (as example: ci-fra-lab-ocisecws-00-webserver01).

 Under resources, select the Boot volume name attached to the compute instance.